A non-degeneracy theorem for interacting fermions in one dimension: Main Results

 the same holds but all the eigenvalues are simple. \end{theorem}

-\begin{remark*}[Self-adjont realizations] We remark that all local self-adjoint realizations of~\eqref{eq:single-particle form} on $C_c^\infty(I)$ are of the form $h_L(v)$ for some closed subspace $L\subset \C^2$ (see Propostion~\ref{prop:closed subspaces}).
-Hence, Theorem~\ref{thm:non-interacting} provides information on the spectrum of all self-adjoint extensions of $h_L(v)$ in $C_c^\infty(I)$ whose form domain is closed under complex conjugation. \end{remark*}

 \begin{remark*}[Sturm-Liouville theory] The result from Theorem~\ref{thm:non-interacting} in the case of local boundary conditions~\eqref{eq:separable} is, at least for regular potentials $v$, well-known in the theory of Sturm-Liouville operators, see, e.g., \cite[Theorem 1.9.2]{Zet21}.
-Nevertheless, the approach presented here seems to be completely different from previous proofs and has the important advantage that it works in the interacting case. \end{remark*}
+Nevertheless, the approach presented here seems to be completely different from previous proofs and has the important advantage that it extends to the interacting case. \end{remark*}

 Next, we present a monotonicity result for the ground-state energy of $H_N(v,w)$.
 This result shows that the ground-state energy is strictly monotone with respect to enlarging the Dirichlet set of the form domain of $H_N(v,w)$.
 Precisely, let us denote by $\Gamma_N$ the symmetrization of the set $\Gamma \subset \partial I_N$, i.e.,